wangtuguahhh/FeiWang/README.md

 ## 🚀 Pivoting from Seismic Imaging to Data Science 🚀
 Hello!
 I’m Fei Wang, a Ph.D. in Chemical Engineering from Rice University, now navigating through the exciting world of Data Science.
 After dedicating 5 years to the oil and gas industry as a Seismic Image Analyst, where I delved deep into the nuances of imaging, data interpretation, and analytical problem solving, I have embarked on a journey to explore the expansive domain of Data Science.

 My transition to Data Science has been a deliberate and well-structured journey.
-I've immersed myself in a rigorous 500+ hour Data Science training program through Springboard, developing core competencies in Statistics, Machine Learning, Python, and SQL.
-My capstone project, focusing on image classification for diagnosing plant leaf diseases using deep Convolutional Neural Networks (CNNs), is a testament to my dedication and capability to apply data science techniques to real-world challenges.
+I immersed myself in a rigorous 600+ hour Data Science training program through Springboard, developing core competencies in Statistics, Machine Learning, Python, and SQL.
+My capstone projects, focusing on image classification and natural language processing, were testaments to my dedication and capability to apply machine learning techniques to real-world challenges.

 ## 🌱 Projects
 * [News Analysis for Potential Investment Strategies on Tesla Stock](https://github.com/wangtuguahhh/Sentiment-Analysis-for-Investment-Strategies-on-Tesla-Stock)